-Har Gow, plump Chinese shrimp dumplings in a tender translucent wrapper, are arguably the best dim sum dumplings.
+Har gow are Cantonese dim sum shrimp dumplings—plump shrimp stuffed into tender, translucent wrappers made with a combination of wheat starch and tapioca starch.
 My family of three can’t have a dim sum meal without ordering at least three orders.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See my Affiliate Disclosure.